Discover more from The Developing Dev

 Lukas exceeded my expectations as our manager.
 Because he was a sharp engineer himself, he knew how to help engineers grow fast.
 Looking back after working with him for 5 years, it is obvious why my team has been so stable.

 When you get lucky with a manager like that, you look to stay a little bit, but 5 years?
 It takes more than a good manager to keep engineers when we have so many options of where to work.
-There’s one more story which makes it clear why I chose to stay.
+There’s one more story that makes it clear why I chose to stay.
 While this story might seem like an exaggeration, I swear it isn’t.

 What a “10x Engineer” Really Looks Like